 It's David last day and he is outwardly very calm about it all.
 The company has sent a writer to interview him for an article on leadership and his idea is to dictate the contents rather than answer ...

 Andy Millman (Ricky Gervais) is an actor with ambition and a script.
 Reduced to working as an extra with a useless agent, Andy's attempts to boost his career invariably end in failure and embarrassment.

 Mark and Jez are a couple of twenty-something roommates who have nothing in common - except for the fact that their lives are anything but normal.
 Mayhem ensues as the pair strive to cope with day-to-day life.

-The first British sitcom for over 25 years to be nominated for a golden globe, and the first ever to win one.
+The first British sitcom in over 25 years to be nominated for a Golden Globe, and the first ever to win one.
 See more »

 See more »